 Quality control of bunches : remove any bunches that have not ripened evenly.

 Check sugar, acid and ph level, taste berry flavours, check pip colour.
 Winemaker Pierre will then decide when to harvest.

 Last week in January till mid March

 This is the moment we have waited for: Finally the time, effort and attention to detail to each block will now pay off.
 All harvesting is done at night in order to transfer bunches to the cellar as cool as possible.
 This helps to retain freshness and flavours.

-After working so hard to produce quality bunches, we reward the vines with a good irrigation and small amount of fertilizer for their well earned winter rest.
+After working so hard to produce quality bunches, we reward the vines with good irrigation and a small amount of fertilizer for their well earned winter rest.

 July and August

 Prune back to 2 buds per shoot : This is critical, as to how you prune will determine the number of shoots and therefore the quality and yield for the next vintage.